314lipczuk/ODE_project_report/main.typ

 caption: [Diagram of the used model, representing simplified MAPK/ERK cascade. ] )

-Our chosen model starts at the level of RAS, and does not include the receptor layer.
+The chosen model starts at the level of RAS, and does not include the receptor layer.
 It treats light as a positive term in converting
-RAS to RAS\*.
-The standard MAPK/ERK cascade of RAS-RAF-MEK-ERK is preserved We group whole families of kinases together and represent them as one vertex to preserve ontological grouping while minimising complexity of the model.
+RAS to RAS\* (the active form).
+The standard MAPK/ERK cascade of RAS-RAF-MEK-ERK is preserved.
+We group whole families of kinases together and represent them as one vertex to preserve ontological grouping while minimizing complexity of the model.
-Model also contains a negative feelback loop represented as a seperate NFB vertex in above graph.
+Model also contains a negative feedback loop represented as a separate te NFB vertex in above graph.
 Modeling negative feedback as a separate state variable is not mechanistically accurate, but allows for a number of useful properties.
-It helps with model understandability, as negative feedback has clear and separate parameters that can be tweaked in isolation, while its existance as a state variable in the simulated model helps to track the contribution of negative feedback on the rest of the system.
+It helps with model understandability, as negative feedback has clear and separate parameters that can be tweaked in isolation, while its existence as a state variable in the simulated model helps to track the contribution of negative feedback on the rest of the system.
-Another remarkable simplification of experimental setup comes from removal of reporter later (KTR-ERK complex).
+Another remarkable simplification of experimental setup comes from removal of reporter layer (KTR-ERK complex).
 Presented model assumes that gathered experimental data coming from the reporter is a perfect proxy of actual state of ERK concentration in the cell.

 == Ordinary Differential Equations

-Ordinary differential equations is a mathemathical framework for describing the change of one variable (dependant variable, here Y) over another variable (independent variable, here X).
+Ordinary differential equations are a mathematical framework for describing the change of one variable (dependent variable, here Y) over another variable (independent variable, here X).
 Its simplest formulation is an expression that equates some mathematical expression to a derivative of our variable in question Y over the independent variable X. $ frac(d Y,d X) = ... $ A solution to a differential equation is usually understood as obtaining a $Y(X)$ form, also called an _general solution_.
-General solutions can be obtained using an analytical solving process, the difficulty of which is heavily dependant on the specifc problem being solved.
+General solutions can be obtained using an analytical solving process, the difficulty of which is heavily dependent on the specific problem being solved.
 An often encountered problem with analytical solution approach is a problem that contains complex, nonlinearly coupled equations, which do not yield easily to this method.
 An alternative approach to solving a system that has these characteristics is a numerical one.
-This method relies on a provided initial conditions and a `X-step` resolution to simulate a single trajectory within an ODE system by evaluating the equations sequentially at a consecutive `X-steps` away from the provided starting point.
+This method relies on provided initial conditions and $Delta x$ resolution to simulate a single trajectory within an ODE system by evaluating the equations sequentially at a consecutive `Delta x` away from the provided starting point.
 This method, while providing a weaker form of solution, can deal with harder problems, including those that describe complex, nonlinear systems.
 \